gemerden/wildpath/README.md

 assert WildPath("!item?").get_in({"item1": "chair", "item2": "table", "count": 2}) == {"count": 2}

-# parentheses can be use to indicate precedence:
+# parentheses can be used to indicate precedence:

 assert WildPath("!(a|b)") != WildPath("!a|b")
 ```